 vcfallelicprimitives -kg filtered.vcf > decomposed.vcf

-# in very rare cases, a single site may have more than two alleles detected in your sample; while these cases may be interesting, they may also reflect technical errors and also pose a challenge for parsing the data, so I opted to remove them
+# in very rare cases, a single site may have more than two alleles detected in your sample; while these cases may be interesting, they may also reflect technical errors and also pose a challenge for parsing the data, so we remove them

 vcfbreakmulti decomposed.vcf > biallelic.vcf